Erastuskanyatta/PHP-Yii2-Framework/index.md

 Inside this `backend` folder, we have the following main directories.

 **`/assets`**: This directory consists of asset configurations.
-By default, it has an `AppAsset.php` file, which includes the configurations of the JAVASCRIPT and the CSS files.
+It has an `AppAsset.php` file, which contains the configurations of the CSS and the JAVASCRIPT.
 This is where we will be adding our CSS and JAVASCRIPT files.

 **`/controllers`**: Yii 2 Controller's are written in this folder.
-Yii 2 follows the convention of <NameController> for naming the controllers.
+Yii 2 takes the convention of <NameController> to name the controllers.
 For example, `UserController.php` is the name of the file containing `User` controllers.

-**`/models`**: Models are the classes containing the 'business logic'.
-When we say business logic it's the processing of data, manipulating the values, etc. In Yii 2, this directory also has classes which are a link to the database through which we can access the database tables.
-These models and tables have one to one mapping.
+**`/models`**: In Yii 2, processing of data, and manipulating the values takes place here.
+In this directory we have classes that link to the databases hence accessing the database tables.
+Tables in databases and the models has one to one mapping.

 **`/views`**: Views store the files that are displayed via a browser.
 The data to be placed is passed from the controller in the view and then sent to the browser as HTML.